Nitsinghtomar/Ticketing_system_FAFF/README.md

 ## 🚀 Live Demo
 Click on this link :``` https://faff-v0-client.onrender.com```

 #Note

-The AI tasks such as AI summary and QA reviews might not work in the LIVE DEMO due to AI-key issues or CORS issues.
+The AI tasks such as AI summary and QA reviews might not work in the LIVE DEMO due to AI-key issues or CORS issues so please refer the video below.

-## VIdeo Showing how to use the application (Refer this if above Live Demo does not work)
+## VIdeo Showing how to use the application
 ```
 https://www.loom.com/share/14220059776e40799aae014aad3b2a2f?sid=1e915d23-1693-4fdf-ab63-ebfa0e59a9b8
 ```